 Note: At the time of writing, President Biden announced the final extension of the payment pause from August 31st to December 31st, 2022.
 He also announced a plan for student loan forgiveness.
 We will focus on restarting loan repayment in this post, but check out our resource center for up-to-date information on the evolving student loan forgiveness details.

-Now, two years — and many extensions later — the payment pause is set to expire on December 31, 2022.
-As the student loan repayment pause ends, it’s time to start preparing to make student loan payments again.
-Take advantage of these quick tips to get ready!
+Now, two years — and many extensions later — the payment pause is set to expire.
+As the repayment pause ends, it’s time to start preparing to make loan payments again.
+Take advantage of these quick tips to get ready for student loan repayment!

 Know your loan details

 Two years is a long time to remember all of the payment details for a bill you haven’t been required to pay.
 Give yourself a refresher on all of your student loan details before you jump into repayment.
 Look at your interest rate, monthly payment amount, due date, and current repayment plan details.
 To find this information, log in to studentaid.gov with your FSA ID.
-Your account dashboard will show your total student loan balance, full details of your loan, and links to your loan servicer information.
+Your account dashboard will show your total student loan balance and links to your loan servicer information.
 Log in to your loan servicer to find additional loan details and payment information for your student loan account.

 I know, I know.
 There are A LOT of details to review, so grab our free Student Loan Organizer worksheet to help guide your account review.